cabraile/CPP-Utils/README.md

 # CPP-Utils
-Some usefull implemented tools to CPP developing.
+Some useful implemented tools to CPP developing.